Onyme13/Homemade_Glider_Tracker/README.md

     ```
     git clone https://github.com/Onyme13/Homemade_Glider_Tracker.git
     ```
-6. Go in to the file and install all needed python libraries by running:
+6. Install Pip and go in to the file and install all needed python libraries by running:
     ```
     sudo apt install python3-pip
     pip --version